feedback-house/developer-portal/docs/api-area-update-or-create.md

 ## API details

+This endpoint supports creating or updating `Areas`.

+Area is the smallest unit of a group of colleagues working with a single purpose.
+Traditionally `Areas` have a dedicated manager, however the platform supports areas without a manager.

-This endpoint supports creating or updating Areas.
-This API was intentionaly designed with idea that it will first try find and update existing Areas and only when no existing Area is found a new one will be created.
+This API was intentionally designed with idea that it will first try find and update existing Areas and only when no existing Area is found a new one will be created.

-This design allows this API to be regurlaly be called by your company.
-With this API you have a single endpoint that can handle multiple scenarios such as: Creating new Area, changing Area details (name for example), or even disabling Area.
+This design allows this API to be regularly be called by your company.
+With this API you have a single endpoint that can handle multiple scenarios such as: Create new Area, update Area details (name for example), or even disable Area.

 When calling this API must design your code to pass the latest, most updated area information.
 If an existing Area is found, *using the primary keys*, the area will be updated.
 Only when no existing Area is found the API will create a new area.